entando/entando-docs/vuepress/docs/v7.1/tutorials/create/pb/publish-project-bundle.md

 An application based on the Entando Blueprint expects a user to be authenticated.
 If your project bundle was generated using the Entando Component Generator, your widget can only be added to a page template that includes the UX fragment `keycloak_auth`.

+For `ent bundle deploy` to complete successfully, your Entando CLI needs to be connected to an Entando instance.
+If you followed the Automatic Installation, you may need to run `ent attach-vm [instance name]`.